usnistgov/FIPS201/_FIPS201/keymanagement.md

     ([Section 4.2.2.5](frontend.md#s-4-2-2-5)), except as provided below.
 - Requirements for algorithms and key sizes for each type of PIV asymmetric key are given in [[SP 800-78]](../_Appendix/references.md#ref-SP-800-78).
-- Departments and agencies that operate their own PKI that is cross certified with the Federal Bridge CA or Federal Common Policy CA **MAY** specify and assert certificate policies that have been mapped to the respective aforementioned policies in [[COMMON]](../_Appendix/references.md#ref-COMMON) in lieu of or addition to those policies.
-This allowance, similar to provisions provided to legacy PKIs in previous revisions of this Standard, is considered deprecated and will be removed in subsequent revisions.
+- Departments and agencies that operate their own PKI that is cross-certified with the Federal Bridge CA or Federal Common Policy CA **MAY** specify and assert certificate policies that have been mapped to the respective aforementioned policies in [[COMMON]](../_Appendix/references.md#ref-COMMON) in lieu of or in addition to those policies.
+This allowance is considered deprecated and will be removed in subsequent revisions of this Standard.

 The expiration date of the PIV authentication and card authentication certificates **SHALL NOT** be after the expiration date of the PIV Card.